openwrt/asu/README.md

 ## Run your own server

 It's fairly easy to run your own *asu* server!
-You can test it locally via Docker, Vagrant or setup a remote host with Ansible.
-The following information except you are familiar with the concept of Vagrant and/or Ansible.
+You can test it locally via Docker, Vagrant or Ansible.
+The following steps except you are familiar with either Docker, Vagrant or Ansible.

 ### via Docker